ua-snap/fire-tally/README.md

 The following env vars must be set:

  * `REQUESTS_PATHNAME_PREFIX` - URL fragment so requests are properly routed.
+ * `TALLY_DATA_URL` - URL to source data CSV
  * `GTAG_ID` - Google Tag Manager ID

+For local development, set `FLASK_DEBUG` to `True`.
+This will use a local file for source data and enable other debugging tools.